yiisoft/validator/docs/guide/en/result.md

 ### Error messages indexed by path

 This is probably the most advanced representation offered by built-in methods.
 The grouping is done by path - a concatenated attribute sequence showing the location of errored value within a data structure.
-If the separator is customizable, dot notation is set as the default one.
+A separator is customizable, dot notation is set as the default one.
 Use the following `Result` API call:

 ```php